Local, state police investigate North Star school threat that prompts lockdown

 “We are currently on district lock-down due to suspected threat to the district,” the correspondence from Lepley said.
 “State police are investigating.”

-Lepley said investigators think the threat could have come from an app.
+Lepley said that investigators think the threat could have come from an app.

 “Everyone did a great job today,” he said.